causiq/logary/src/services/Logary.Services.Rutta/README.md

-# Rutta
+# Rutta ᜑ high performance log router

 The recommended approach to using Rutta is to run it as a docker container;

     docker run --rm -it haaf/rutta

-or, if you're a Kubernetees user;
+or, if you're a Kubernetes user;

     helm install incubator/rutta